-My wife was about to give birth to our third child, but Lynda seemed to be having a lot of complications, and I was incredibly worried about her and the baby.
+My wife, Lynda, was about to give birth to our third child, but she seemed to be having a lot of complications, so I was incredibly worried about her and the baby.
 For the fourth time in what seemed to be as many days, she said she felt like she was going into labor.
 We’ve lived in Omaha for the past three years, so now I was taking her back to the hospital to see if my wife was actually in labor.

 Doctor Ryan was telling me: “Brian, we’re going to have to induce labor,”

 Since I was worried about Lynda anyway, this sent my imagination off on a wild goose chase, and I could imagine all sorts of potential problems.
 Questions of all sorts ran through my mind, but I asked, “What will that involve?
 Will it be dangerous?”

 “No, it won’t be dangerous; it’ll mostly involve a lot of drugs.
 Don’t you worry, your wife is safe in our hands.”